 Ms. Bowen represented corporations, private equity firms, financial and institutional clients on a broad range of corporate, finance and securities transactions, including mergers and acquisitions, private equity, strategic alliances, securities offerings, corporate restructurings, distressed debt and asset acquisitions, venture capital financings and corporate governance matters.

 Appointed by the Obama administration, Ms. Bowen served as Acting Chair of the Board of Directors of the Securities Investor Protection Corporation (SIPC).
 The SIPC serves to restore funds to investors with assets in the hands of bankrupt and financially troubled brokerage firms.
-She serves as a member of the Emeritus Board of Directors of New York Lawyers for the Public Interest, Inc. (formerly Executive Committee and Chair), the New York City Economic Development Corporation (Executive Committee), Northwestern Law School (formerly Executive Committee and Chair), PENCIL (Executive Committee) and UrbanAmerica, Inc.
+She served as a member of the Emeritus Board of Directors of New York Lawyers for the Public Interest, Inc. (formerly Executive Committee and Chair), the New York City Economic Development Corporation (Executive Committee), Northwestern Law School (formerly Executive Committee and Chair), PENCIL (Executive Committee) and UrbanAmerica, Inc.